hilja/file-batcher/README.md

 Type: `object|any`

-If the target file is Gray Matter, then `goods` will be an object provided by [gray-matter](https://www.npmjs.com/package/gray-matter), with a following shape:
+If the target file is Front Matter, then `goods` will be an object provided by [gray-matter](https://www.npmjs.com/package/gray-matter), with a following shape:

 ```
 {